|

 rooms at the castle, which are carefully preserved and

+contain numerous relics of historic interest.
 As the official residence of the Lord Warden of the

 Cinque Ports the castle enjoys added interest.
 The Wardenship